TOPOKANA MARTYRS’ DAY.

 London theatre critics (‘Plays & Players’): Most Promising Playwright.

-A comic drama about the life and scientific interests of the 12th century Emperor
+A tragi-comedy about the life and scientific interests of the 12th century Emperor at his court in Sicily.

 Public readings: